 The Bureau of Labor Statistics (BLS) projects that careers in multimedia art and animation will grow by 10% between 2014 and 2014, which is faster than the national average for general job growth.
 Consequently, a multimedia design degree can help you become a highly marketable professional in the world of visual communication.

-What Are The Best Online Graduate Certificate in Human Resources Programs?
+What Are The Best Online Associate in Multimedia Design Programs?

 The Idaho branch of the famous Mormon-affiliated school houses many of the BYU system's best distance learning programs.
 One of these programs is the university's online associate degree in web design and development, which covers the study of graphic design, information design, interaction design, and typography.
 Students can choose an emphasis in design or development, and must complete a total of 60 credits over the course of two years.